-Approximately an hour and a half’s travel north-east of Melbourne CBD, Trentham is a small town on the edge of the Wombat State Forest.
+Approximately a 70-minute drive north-west of Melbourne's CBD, Trentham is a small town on the edge of the Wombat State Forest.
 There are a number of small reserves and walking trails around town, and the Wombat Trail, a loop of approximately 8km, takes the walker right around the edge of the houses into the surrounding bushland.

 Parking is available at the Quarry St Reserve, where the trail begins.
 A large pond in the reserve is home to a variety of waterfowl, and the path leads south along its banks.

 Cross the High St and you’ll enter the community-managed Stoney Creek Reserve.
 There has been some flood damage to the path here but it has been well marked out by the reserve’s managers and is easily avoided.

 After leaving Stoney Creek, follow Park St until you reach Trentham Cemetery, where a grassy track follows the fence-line of the graveyard before veering into the trees.

 Cross over the Trentham-Blackwood Road to enter the forest, where kangaroos can usually be spotted in the morning and evening grazing in the neighbouring paddock.
 The path will lead you down to the Trentham Racecourse Reserve, where the last race was run 110 years ago.
 All that remains of the racetrack is a wide path through gum trees which have reclaimed the reserve over the past century.

 Approximately halfway around the track is the site of the grandstand and finishing post, now unrecognisable, save for the bench and interpretive sign that mark the spot.
 As you complete your circuit of the track, crimson rosellas, corellas and kookaburras are a common sight in the treetops.